 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!

 - Spray non stick spray inside Crock.

-- Brush all sides of legs with olive oil.
+- Brush all sides of legs with olive oil and minced garlic if desired.
 Then mix spices together in a bowl and sprinkle all over well.

 - Put into slow cooker trying to overlap the least amount possible.

 - Cook on low for 3.5-4 hours or until internal temperature of thickest part of drumsticks reaches 160 degrees F.

 - Enjoy right out of the pot or crisp on baking sheet under boiler or air fryer.
 Brush legs with olive oil for either.
 Broil for a few minutes until crisped, or add into preheated air fryer at 400 for 2 min on each side.